-The proceeds from the said issue has been utilized towards capital expenditure and expansion plans of the Company.
-As of March 31, 2017, we had received an aggregate of \$ 47.81 million approximately of proceeds from the issuance.
+The proceeds from the said issue have been utilized towards capital expenditure and expansion plans of the Company.
+As of March 31, 2018, we had received an aggregate of \$ 47.66 million approximately of proceeds from the issuance.

 Related Party Transactions